• Skip to primary navigation

 Prep:

-• Preheat oven to 350°F and gather all equipment and ingredients.
-Allow the butter and milk to come to room temperature before starting the recipe.
+• Preheat the oven to 350°F (175°C).
+Line a mini muffin pan with cases.
+Allow the butter and milk to come to room temperature.

 To Make the Batter:

-• Add two bananas to the mixing bowl and beat lightly with the hand mixer until softened.
+• Add the bananas to a mixing bowl and beat lightly with a hand mixer until softened.

-• Add 240g gluten free flour, 1 tsp baking powder, 0.5 tsp salt and 140g brown sugar and mix to combine.
+• Add 240g gluten free flour, 1 tsp baking powder, 0.5 tsp salt and 140g brown sugar and mix until just combined.

-• Sprinkle additional brown sugar on top, if desired.
+• Sprinkle extra brown sugar on top, if desired.

-• Bake at 350°F for 16-18 minutes until well risen and lightly golden.
-The banana muffins will feel slightly firm on top with a slight spring to them.
+• Bake for 16–18 minutes, until well risen and lightly golden.
+The tops should feel slightly firm with a gentle spring.

-• Allow to cool in the pan for 5 minutes before transferring to a cooling rack.
+• Allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 Video